vestrada64/WDI-DT-55/work/w05/d4/04_paperclip.md

 ### Configuration

-To get Paperclip working on our Machines we need to install a dependency that Paperclip will be looking for called `ImageMagik`.
-Installing `ImageMagik` using Homebrew is easy:
+To get Paperclip working on our Machines we need to install a dependency that Paperclip will be looking for called `ImageMagick`.
+Installing `ImageMagick` using Homebrew is easy:

 ```bash
 $ brew install imagemagick